Introduction and Motivation

 Key Insight: Conventional Cuts and Climb Cuts

-When I was experimenting and trying to get inlays with no gaps, I stumbled on a web page that finally gave an explanation for why there was a mismatch between the size of the inlays and the size of the pockets, leading to the noticeable gaps.
-The article, which can be found here, gave a good explanation of the forces on the bit and cutterhead during a machining operation, how these forces affected the cut, and how to address this.
+When I was experimenting and trying to get inlays with no gaps, I stumbled on an article on the CNC Cookbook website that finally gave an explanation for why there was a mismatch between the size of the inlays and the size of the pockets, leading to the noticeable gaps.
+The article, Climb Milling versus Conventional Milling [Sneaky CNC Tricks] by Bob Warfield, gave a good explanation of the forces on the bit and cutterhead during a machining operation, how these forces affected the cut, and how to address this.
 The answer lies in the difference between climb and conventional cuts.

 If you’ve used a router to rout an edge profile on a workpiece, you’re familiar with the concept of a climb cut.
 This is when the router is moved along the edge of a workpiece such that the rotation of the bit tends to pull the router along the workpiece.
 In a conventional cut, the bit rotates against the workpiece, tending to resist the router being moved along the edge.
 For the usual case where the router bit rotates clockwise when viewed from above, you’re climb cutting when you move the router clockwise around the workpiece, and conventional cutting when you move it around counterclockwise.
 In fact, climb cuts are not used very often because they tend to be harder to control – there’s a tendency for the bit to grab and yank the router too quickly along the workpiece.